Roles, Rights & Responsibilities

 In certain situations, reasonable accommodations may require modification of standard classroom approaches.
 The following are examples of accommodations that may be necessary to ensure equal access to education:

 Confidentiality in the accommodation process must be maintained by all parties.
-Letters of accommodation should be filed in a safe place, and faculty should refrain from discussing students’ disabilities and necessary accommodations in the hearing of fellow students or others who do not have an “educational need to know.”
+Letters of accommodation should be filed in a safe place, and faculty should refrain from discussing students’ disabilities and necessary accommodations in the presence of fellow students or others who do not have an “educational need to know.”

 Faculty members have the right to: